tobymccann/homebridge-docker/README.md

 # homebridge-docker
 Docker image for running [Homebridge](https://github.com/nfarina/homebridge) on a Raspberry Pi

+Credit goes to [ViViDboarder/docker-rpi-homebridge](https://github.com/ViViDboarder/docker-rpi-homebridge) & [amitgandhinz/docker-rpi-homebridge](https://github.com/amitgandhinz/docker-rpi-homebridge) for their work on this project.

 ## Homebridge
 Here is what the author has to say about Homebridge: